kathysledge/smig/docs/getting-started/first-migration.md

 ## Step 1: Create the schema

 After running `bun smig init`, you have a `schema.ts` file.
-Let's modify it:
+Let’s modify it:

 ```typescript
 // schema.ts